All Episodes

 So it's very natural that the spouse would be in a more, you know, you don't want to do that.

-So it's very incompatible.
+You know, so it's very incompatible.

-Does Bill Burr do I even need to finish that?
+Does Bill Burr, do I even need to finish that?

-The the funniest comedians I think are single people, you know, or somebody who's got a rare kind of a spouse who says some some version of you know go for it, but that's probably not the most common instinct.
+The funniest comedians, I think, are single people, or somebody who's got a rare kind of a spouse who says some version of, you know, go for it.

 And by the way, here I am not criticizing wives whatsoever.